twitter-archive/unishark/README.md

 <a name="Advanced_Usage"></a>
 ## Advanced Usage

-unishark is fully compatible with unittest because it extends unittest.
+unishark is totally compatible with unittest because it extends unittest.
 Here are some examples of mixed use of the two:

 Run unittest suite with <code>unishark.BufferedTestRunner</code>:
 ```python